 To learn more about VRXPERIENCE and SPEOS, I recommend reading about Ansys' Optics & Virtual Reality offerings.

 Additive manufacturing can build novel geometries that are not possible to create using traditional methods.

 This provides unique light-weighting solutions for companies in the aerospace sector.
 They can also produce low volume parts without investing in specialized tools.

 However, engineers who implement 3D printers need to learn how to ensure their designs are built properly.

 Recently, Ansys launched a new product line focused on 3D printing.
 This brought the Additive Suite to Ansys Mechanical.

 Ansys Additive Suite ensures parts print properly the first time.

 The tool offers engineers an end-to-end design solution for metal additive manufacturing.

 For instance, it enables engineers to calculate deformations and stresses during the printing process.
 This data helps them optimize their geometry to print correctly the first time.

-To learn more about Additive Suite, I suggest you read Custom-made Products Rely on Additive Manufacturing and Simulation.
+To learn more about Additive Suite, I suggest you read Structural Optimization & Additive Manufacturing: A Winning Combination.